Things To Do In Gimmelwald Switzerland

 Personally, if I am going to spend the money to take the cable car up, I am going to try to stay a few days and make the most of it!

-- You can grab grub to eat at any of these places as well.
+You can grab grub to eat at most of these places as well.

 If you are in Murren, you have a lot more choices of where to stay as well a grocery store option.
-Since I have personally never spent the night in Murren, I won’t give a particular recommendation, so just check out TripAdvisor’s Murren Page to narrow down your preferences.
+Here are a few of the top rated hotels in Murren:

-Since living in Europe, we’ve been back to the Gimmelwald and Murren area multiple times; something I typically don’t do, as there are always more places to explore in the world!
+Since living in Europe, we’ve been back to the Gimmelwald and Murren area multiple times; something I typically don’t do as a traveler, as there are always more places to explore in the world!